 Erik Schleicher took over as Tournament Director in 2014 and Cathy Nirschl joined the team as Administrative Assistant in 2015.

-In 2018, Cathy became co-director along with Joseph Kloiber (Papa Joe’s son) and her spouse Ben.
+In 2018, Cathy became co-director along with her spouse Ben and Joseph Kloiber (Papa Joe’s son).